 Here are the most important documents you should read:

-Equally important, be aware that the Office of Cannabis Management (“Office”) will govern the adult-use cannabis industry in New York, including licensing.
-Our Marijuana Business Consultants recommend that you regularly check the information published on the OCM’s website.
+Equally important, be aware that the Office of Cannabis Management (“OCM”) will govern the adult-use cannabis industry in New York, including licensing.
+Our New York Marijuana Business Consultants recommend regularly checking the information published on the OCM’s website.

 Timeline for License Application